cvonk/vscode-starters/ESP32/README.md

 #### Compile and debug

-For the WROVER add the following configuration to `.vscode\settings.json`.
-GPIO12 is shared with the SPI flash.
-It is important that the board configuration has the correct SPI Flash voltage [[src](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#why-to-set-spi-flash-voltage-in-openocd-configuration)].
+Add configuration information for OpenOCD in `.vscode\settings.json`.
+- For WROVER modules use "board/esp32-wrover.cfg", has 1.8V SPI flash (because of PSRAM limitations)
+- For WROOM modules use "board/esp-wroom-32.cfg", has 3.3V SPI flash.
+The flash voltage is important, because GPIO12 is [shared with SPI flash](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#why-to-set-spi-flash-voltage-in-openocd-configuration)].
+Selecting the wrong voltage may cause flash uploads to fail.

     "idf.openOcdConfigs": [
       "interface/ftdi/esp32_devkitj_v1.cfg",
-      "board/esp32-wrover.cfg"
+      "board/esp32-wrover.cfg"   // update "board/esp32-wrover.cfg" or "board/esp-wroom-32.cfg"
     ],

 Debugging requires symbolic data and gets easier when the code is not optimized for runtime or size.
 Use `idf.py menuconfig` to specify the compiler flags
-- `-g` or symbolic data.
+- , passes the `-g` to the compiler.
-- `-Og`  to disable optimalizations.
+- [CONFIG_COMPILER_OPTIMIZATION](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html#config-compiler-optimization), the `default` settings will add `-Og` flag to `CFLAGS` to disable optimalization

 Built/upload/monitor (over UART).
 Note that you can also upload the binary over JTAG (`program_esp filename.bin 0x10000 verify`).